getnelson/nelson/docs/src/hugo/content/documentation/contributing.md

 ./bin/install-promtool
 ```

-If you prefer to install this binary manually, then please fetch it [from the prometheus site](https://prometheus.io/download/) and install at your favourite location on your `$PATH`.
+If you prefer to install this binary manually, then please fetch it [from the Prometheus site](https://prometheus.io/download/) and install at your favorite location on your `$PATH`.

 ### Conventions